 The Ward Eight is almost always encoded as two ounces of bourbon, half an ounce each of lemon and orange juice and a teaspoon of grenadine.
 But the problem is that, as written, it’s just not that good.
 Which is puzzling because Esquire magazine listed it in it’s top ten cocktails of 1934 (which was the first year after the end of prohibition and thus a big hairy deal).
 I’ve been messing with the Ward Eight for a long time, convinced that somehow it must be a good drink.
 I tinkered with the proportions but it still it seemed a bit lame and incoherent.
 Then one day it hit me like I was shot with a diamond bullet, right through my forehead – they weren’t drinking bourbon in turn-of-the-century Boston, they were drinking rye*!
 Talk about barking up the wrong tree!
 It turns out I’m not the only one to reach that conclusion and these days you can see a few of the more reputable cocktail websites calling for rye.
-So, yes, I should have looked a more widely in the first place.
+So, yes, I should have looked around a bit more widely in the first place.
 Lesson learned.
 With rye restored to its rightful place and with a little flexibility in the amount of grenadine (we have little idea of how sweet it might have been 120 years ago) to bring it into balance the Ward Eight is finally something worth drinking again.
 Our two lessons for today are a) always check around a bit for more enlightened recipes and b) never trust a politician.

 2oz / 60ml rye whiskey (Rittenhouse works particularly well).